thundercore/thundergene-client-api-demo/README.md

 ThunderGene is a platform provided by ThunderCore that aim to help web2 industry entering web3 world.

+`All links related to ThunderGene below are based on ThunderCore testnet.`

 This repository shows how to use ThunderGene client API.
 For more API details, you can visit [ThunderGene doc](https://thundergene.platform.dev.tt-eng.com/docs/#overview).

 ## Get Started